 Buy 2, get 1 free should only apply to consumables that you will actually use.
 If it requires you to dish out an extra $50-100 for another cell phone or tablet, it’s not a good deal.
 Toothpaste, canned goods, and toilet paper are all good things to save money on whenever possible–but always stick to your budget.
 If you go to the store with a set amount to spend, don’t ignore your plan in order to take advantage of a sale unless it’s sensible.

-Shop for YOU, not somebody else.
-Would a salesgirl trying to get a bonus ever tell someone that a pair of shoes or an accessory looks bad?
+Would a salesperson who is trying to get a bonus ever tell someone that a pair of shoes or an accessory looks bad?
 Never, and they’ll always try to convince you that you need the entire look, which can be put together with something else, and have you sign up for the store credit card if you can’t afford it.
 Instead, have a pre-shopping plan and only buy what you need.
 To avoid sales tactics, go to a department store or thrift shop, and mix and match your own outfits with the advice of a friend.